rafaelmardojai/firefox-gnome-theme/README.md

 # Firefox GNOME Theme
+A GNOME theme for Firefox 60+.

+*This theme follows lastest GNOME default gtk theme adwaita*

 ![Screenshot of the theme](screenshot.png)
 ![Screenshot of the theme](screenshot2.png)

 ## Description

-This is a bunch of CSS code to make Firefox 57+ look closer to GNOME's default theme.
+This is a bunch of CSS code to make Firefox look closer to GNOME's default theme.
 It styles the UI and internal Firefox' pages like `about:` and `view-source:`.
 Both light and dark variants are supported.